joe-kramer/angular-animal-tracker/README.md

   * AnimalListComponent contains our list of animals with edit buttons, which actions get mapped back to app.Component.ts
   * EditAnimalComponent takes control of editing our animals, and pushing that information back to our app.Component
   * New-animal Component is created as a form, which pushes the new animal object into the master list on app.Component.ts
+  * agelimit.pipe.ts allows me to filter what animals I am displaying to the user depending on their age.
+This interacts with the AnimalListComponent

 4. UX/UI
   * Built with bootstrap

 5. Polish
   * Make form info disappear
   * Add stylesheet
   * Add delete method
   * Make README awesome